Let me help you tell your story.

 Welcome.

-I'm Michelle Noble, a professionally trained freelance editor and proofreader, and it’s my honour to support authors and creators in helping their work shine.
+I'm Michelle Noble, a professionally trained and affordable freelance editor and proofreader, and it’s my honour to support authors and creators in helping their work shine.

-I earned a post-degree Publishing Certificate, with honours, from Toronto Metropolitan University in 2023, where I studied under industry leaders to become proficient in all levels of editing on a variety of text materials.
+I earned a post-degree Publishing Certificate, with honours, from Toronto Metropolitan University in 2023, where I studied under industry leaders to hone my skills in all levels of editing on a variety of text materials.

 I offer copyediting and proofreading services in addition to developmental editing, line editing, and manuscript assessments for fiction and narrative nonfiction.